-Agencies use DBA to track clients in other programs they administer (LIHEAP, LIHWAP, CSBG, etc.).
+Agencies use DBA FACSPro and LITT to track clients in other programs they administer (LIHEAP, LIHWAP, CSBG, etc.).
 Information captured for these other programs (income and energy bills) can alter a client's priority point total after the fact.
 DBA does not keep a clear audit history of a client's point total.
 This has caused issues during monitoring visits with the point total changing from when weatherization services commenced.
 To avoid these issues, OEO recommends printing out the client's point total when weatherization services begin (the energy audit is conducted) and including this in the client file.
+This should not be an issue for clients in LITT.